-Limited evidence helps to inform our understanding of the impact of COVID-19 on pregnancy and birth outcomes.
+Growing evidence, particularly evidence drawn from the Canadian context, helps to inform our understanding of the impact of COVID-19 on pregnancy and birth outcomes.
 No evidence was found specifically regarding the outcomes of pregnant people with suspected or confirmed COVID-19 who birthed at home.

 - Fetal loss: At present, there is no evidence to suggest that pregnant people are at an increased risk of miscarriage or early pregnancy loss when diagnosed with COVID-19.
-(4) - Vertical transmission: Vertical transmission remains rare although emerging evidence suggests that it may be possible.
+(3) - Vertical transmission: Vertical (intrapartum) transmission is very uncommon although may be possible and may be associated with the severity of illness.
 In many case reports where amniotic fluid, cord blood, placenta swabs, genital fluid and breastmilk samples were tested, all have returned negative for the virus.
-(7-10) Further research is required before we understand the proportion of pregnancies that are affected and the significance to the neonate.
-(11) - Mode of birth: Most individuals in the published case reports had caesarean sections.
+(8-11) In reported cases where newborn babies develop COVID-19 after birth, the large majority of babies were well.
+(12) - Mode of birth: Most individuals in the published case reports had caesarean sections.
 In some of these cases there was a specific medical indication for caesarean section, while in others the only known complication was a diagnosis of COVID-19.
 In some settings, it is believed that having COVID-19 was itself an indication for caesarean section.
 Current guidelines maintain that caesarean sections should only be performed when medically indicated and NOT due to diagnosis of COVID-19 alone.
-(4) - Fetal distress: Fetal distress (undefined) was reported in many of the early cases reports.
+(3) - Fetal distress: Fetal distress (undefined) was reported in many of the early cases reports.
 It is unclear if the fetal distress was directly related to COVID-19 or another clinical factor such as prematurity.
 A large case-control study examined pregnancy outcomes among 34 suspected or confirmed cases of COVID-19 compared to 142 controls.
-This research found no differences in intrauterine fetal distress between the two groups.
-(10) - Outcomes for birthing parents: The large majority of pregnant people who present with COVID-19 recover well.
-Admission to ICU occurs in approximately 7% of cases, death is exceedingly rare occuring in just 0.9% of cases.
-(12) Normal pregnancy alone, is not a risk factor for poor prognosis.
-(1)
+This research found no differences in intrauterine fetal distress between the two groups.(11) - Outcomes for birthing parents: Consistent reporting from CANCOVID-Preg data suggests that pregnant individuals are at increased risk of severe illness, hospitalization and ICU admission compared to non-pregnant counterparts.
+(12)

-- Pregnant individuals with pre-existing medical conditions such as lung or heart disease and diabetes were more at risk of becoming unwell and requiring admission to hospital.
-(13) This is consistent with evidence from the general population.
-Clinical decompensation may be possible in the postpartum period.
-(14) In mild-moderate cases of COVID-19, increasing dyspnea (shortness of breath) appears to be the most common indicator of potential decompensation.
-Other signs include a reduction in urine output and drowsiness. - Outcomes for the neonate: Outcomes for neonates have generally been very good.
-Spontaneous and iatrogenic preterm labour was the most commonly reported adverse pregnancy outcome in the case reports.
-Apgar scores at 1 and 5 minutes have all been greater than 7.
-NICU admission rates are similar between newborns born to parents with or without a COVID-19 infection.
-(15) Most newborns, if infected, have mild symptoms and recover completely.
-Perinatal deaths are very rare occurring in less than 1% of cases.
-(16)
+- Pregnant individuals with pre-existing conditions such as lung or heart disease, hypertension and diabetes were more at risk of becoming unwell and requiring admission to hospital.
+(12-14) These comorbidities are strongly tied to the social determinants of health; disaggregated data shows racialized communities and people living in poorer neighborhoods are experiencing disproportionately higher rates of COVID-19 infection, severe disease and mortality.
+(1) - Clinical decompensation may be possible in the postpartum period.
+(15) In mild-moderate cases of COVID-19, increasing dyspnea (shortness of breath) appears to be the most common indicator of potential decompensation.
+Other signs include a reduction in urine output and drowsiness. - Outcomes for the neonate: Data from CAN-COVID-Preg largely show positive pregnancy and neonatal outcomes.
+Spontaneous and iatrogenic preterm labour was the most commonly reported adverse pregnancy outcome; and the preterm birth rate is twice the rate than in the general pregnant population.
+Most newborns were not admitted to the NICU and most were in the normal range for birth weight.
+Stillbirth rates were very rare and are not statistically higher than the general Canadian estimate of stillbirth.
+There is no evidence to suggest the COVID-19 causes fetal malformations or other developmental problems.
+Most newborns, if infected, have mild symptoms and recover completely.
+(12)